Refusing to Give Up: Courtney Morgan's Path

 Courtney with classmates at her White Coat ceremony

 Dean of Admissions at LSU Shreveport, Scott Kennedy, MD, said that there were concerns when Courtney first applied.
 “We reviewed her transcripts from nursing school, and noted some inconsistencies.
-We recommended that she pursue Masters of Medical Science at Mississippi College.
+We recommended that she pursue a masters of medical science at Mississippi College.
 We felt like if she could make A’s at a recognized, difficult program, it would demonstrate she could do the work.”

 Experiences

-Courtney may not have been a “traditional” medical student as many people think of them, however, her experiences gave her a broader scope of healthcare.
+Courtney may not have been a “traditional” medical student as many people think of them; however, her experiences gave her a broader scope of health care.
 Courtney shared, “I see things from multiple perspectives.
 I was the first to graduate college in my family.
 Had my daughter right out of high school.
-I worked my way up from LPN to RN to eventually obtaining my BS then my MS prior to entering medical school.
-Along my journey to medical school I had 3 more children, a divorce, and then a spouse who was diagnosed with cancer.”
-She goes on to say, “Now that I am in medical school I am able to see first-hand how our experiences in life shape what type of doctor we become.
+I worked my way up from LPN to RN, to eventually obtaining my BS then my MS prior to entering medical school.
+Along my journey to medical school I had three more children, a divorce, and then a spouse who was diagnosed with cancer.”
+She goes on to say, “Now that I am in medical school, I am able to see firsthand how our experiences in life shape what type of doctor we become.
 They allow us to reach our patients right where they are in life.
 You are able to empathize.
 You are able to understand struggle when you have experienced it.
 On multiple occasions I have had the opportunity to reach out and comfort a patient because of already overcoming a situation they were going through at that time.”

 Anatomy of an Applicant, Courtney M, Core Competencies